 SunPower has been the number one commercial solar provider for the last three years and boasts big-name clients like IKEA, Target, Toyota, and NASA.
 With more and more companies pledging to become carbon net-zero in the near future, SunPower certainly stands to profit.
 The current Solar Investment Tax Credit is a government subsidy that covers over 25% of the cost of solar installation and continues to encourage solar adoption.
 Moreover, as more socially conscious millennials purchase homes, they will try to lower their carbon footprint.
 These tailwinds will no doubt raise SunPower's EPS from its current $0.06.

 Analysts are forecasting a meager annual earnings growth of only 1.1% for the company in the near future.
 SunPower also has a high debt-to-equity ratio of 125.1%.
 And the final bear point for the company is its stock price volatility; in fact, it has been more volatile than 75% of all U.S. stocks in the last three months, generally shifting 10% up or down per week.

 Both are solid companies and would be fine investments in any long-term growth portfolio, but ultimately, I'd put my money on market leader First Solar as it is more likely to realize profits from all the green energy industry tailwinds thanks to its strong business model and expansion plans.

-If risky solar investments aren’t your thing, you can invest in industry giants like Tesla by using our shortlist of market-beating stocks so you can start generating long-term wealth.
-Simply click here for a free trial today.
+If risky solar investments aren't your thing, you can invest in industry giants like Tesla by using our shortlist of market-beating stocks so you can start generating long-term wealth.
+Simply click here for free access today.